EthWorks/truffle-zeppelin-boilerplate/README.md

 - Node.js (8.2+)
 - Yarn (1.3.2+)

-_Note: we recomand to always stick with the newest stable version of node and yarn_
+_Note: we recommend to always stick with the newest stable version of node and yarn_

 ## Install